 "This survey further demonstrates the changing perception of manufacturing across the country, particularly among young people, and we have events like Manufacturing Day to thank in large part for this positive trend,"said National Association of Manufacturers President and CEO Jay Timmons."We appreciate the continued efforts of thousands of manufacturers from across the country to educate students, parents and their communities about the many career opportunities through our industry."

 Manufacturers responding to the survey also expressed positive feedback regarding their participation in Manufacturing Day.
 Ninety four percent found there was value in participating in the event and eighty eight percent are more likely to continue engaging with high schools or colleges in their area.
-An infographic summarizing the results of the 2015 surveycan be found here.
-To see the interactive dashboard that provides the ability to analyze results in more detail, follow this link."It is powerful to see that our collective efforts are making a difference in educating the public about manufacturing and its rewarding careers and how we are helping manufacturers throughout the U.S. connect with the next generation workforce"said Carroll Thomas, director of the Manufacturing Extension Partnership.
+"It is powerful to see that our collective efforts are making a difference in educating the public about manufacturing and its rewarding careers and how we are helping manufacturers throughout the U.S. connect with the next generation workforce "said Carroll Thomas, director of the Manufacturing Extension Partnership.

 For MFG Day 2015, a total of 2,620 events were held across North America including all 50 states, Canada and Puerto Rico.
 Based on data collected from host company evaluations, more than 225,000 students and 55,000 parents, teachers, and other attendees participated in these live events.
 Twelve virtual events helped even more people participate, with the Discovery Education and Alcoa online program reporting the largest participation of any single event, with more than 120,000 students.
 This brings the total number of participants in MFG Day 2015 activities to more than 400,000.